crittermike/personal-blog/src/pages/ramblings/functional-css.md

 That's understandable.
 I will say that there's a chance that repeating those 20 classes can actually be somewhat valuable, because when you get into a situation where one of the buttons needs to have slightly more margin-top than the others, then it's easy to fix.

+Also, if you find yourself in a situation where you're using the exact same classes in a bunch of different places, that's probably a DRY problem with repeated markup, and you should likely consider abstracting that into a reusable fragment or template so that you can define it in one place and just include it wherever you need it.

-That said, for situations where you're sure that you need to reuse the exact same set of styles, then some of the frameworks have solutions for this.
+That said, for situations where you're sure that you need to reuse the exact same set of styles, and for whatever reason it doesn't make sense to abstract that into a reusable template, then some of the frameworks have solutions for this.
 Tailwind, for example, [allows creating components](https://tailwindcss.com/docs/extracting-components/) which are composed of utility classes.
 This allows you to do things like this:

 ```html
 <button class="btn-blue">Button</button>